kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/07_field_stewardship/pld_minimal_collaboration_protocol.md

 Please include:

-- Implementation context and system domain
+- Implementation context and interaction layer(s)
-- Target interaction layer(s)
-- Scope of latency/ambiguity requirements
+- Latency/ambiguity conditions of interest
+- Your current system rhythm behavior (if known)

 ---

-## 🔒 Usage Terms
+## 🔒 Terms of Use

-> This document is distributed under alignment conditions.
+This protocol is distributed under **alignment conditions**:

-> Redistribution, adaptation, or public abstraction is not permitted without approval.
+- Redistribution or adaptation requires approval
+- Application must preserve **non-inferential rhythm framing**
-> PLD integration requires treating rhythm as a **functional system component**, not a **stylistic choice**.
+- PLD integration must treat rhythm as a **functional design input**, not a stylistic layer

 © 2025 Kiyoshi Sasano / DeepZenSpace